Adrian Bonenberger

 -Anticorruption task force: the single issue I’ve encountered most while knocking doors is a widespread and bipartisan conviction that government is corrupt at all levels.
 When it spreads far enough, this feeling will doom our democratic experiment.
 If elected governor I will stand up a bipartisan anticorruption task force that will perform an audit at the state and local level of all elected and appointed politicians, starting with myself.

 -Resilient grid for individual households: can write off up to $5k per year to a maximum of $25k for the purchase and installation of solar panels, home batteries, wood-burning stoves, and home EV chargers.
+We should not have to depend on Chinese technology and manufacturing to protect our household budgets from wars in the Middle East.

 -Toll at the CT border: if you’re driving into or out from the state, it’s a flat $1 toll on all vehicles.
 The funds raised from this toll will go to maintaining infrastructure in the state (roads, bridges).
 We need to stop depending on the federal government for hand-outs, and start being accountable for our own spending needs.